 Hemolytic anemia is a process by which red blood cells are destroyed.
 There are many causes of hemolytic anemia.

-The type of hemolytic anemia depends upon the way in which the red blood cells are destroyed.
-Each type of hemolytic anemia has different possible treatments.
+The type of hemolytic anemia depends on the way the red blood cells are destroyed.
+There are varied treatments for each type of hemolytic anemia.

-When your body destroys red blood cells, your bone marrow must produce new red blood cells at a more rapid rate than normal.
+When your body destroys red blood cells, your bone marrow must make new red blood cells faster than normal.

-Some hemolytic anemias are rapid and life threatening, while others are slower and more chronic problems.
+Some hemolytic anemias are rapid and life threatening, while others are slower and have more chronic problems.

-The severity of the hemolytic anemia is determined by how quickly cells are being broken down and by how quickly the bone marrow can replace the red blood cells.
+How severe the hemolytic anemia is depends on how quickly cells are being broken down and on how quickly the bone marrow can replace the red blood cells.